  Application for admission to UTD Graduate School as "non-degree or degree seeking"

  Only B.S. or B.A. transcripts are needed.
-No GRE score, or reference letters are needed for non-degree seeking students.
+No GRE score or reference letters are needed for non-degree seeking students.

  On-line registration is at: www.utdallas.edu/admissions